 If different initializations for different players are

-required, this can be done using status
+required, this can be done using status.
+The initial

-deviation cannot be greater than rdmax
+deviation cannot be greater than rdmax.

 A player one advantage parameter; either a single